FerretDetective/posh/README.md

 ## Installation

-1. Open your terminal
+1. Open your terminal.
-2. Run `$ python -m pip install git+https://github.com/ErisFletcher/posh`
+2. Run `$ python -m pip install git+https://github.com/ErisFletcher/posh`.

 ## Basic Usage

 ### Running the Shell in Interactive Mode

-To start the interpreter run `$ python -m posh <...args>` in your terminal
+To start the interpreter run `$ python -m posh <...args>` in your terminal.

 ### Running a Script with the Shell

-To start the interpreter run `$ python -m posh <path-to-your-script> <...args>` in your terminal
+To start the interpreter run `$ python -m posh <path-to-your-script> <...args>` in your terminal.

 ### Getting Help